 Where can I purchase the BomeBox?

-Initially, we sell the BomeBox exclusively from our web shop and ship to almost the entire world.
+We sell the BomeBox from our web shop and ship to almost the entire world.

 Can I connect a USB-MIDI device and a 5-pin DIN MIDI device and they work together?